knockout/knockout/documentation/computedObservables.md

         self.firstName = ko.observable('Bob');
         self.lastName = ko.observable('Smith');
-        self.fullName = ko.computed(function() {
+        self.fullName = ko.pureComputed(function() {
             return self.firstName() + " " + self.lastName();
         });
     }

-Because `self` is captured in the function's closure, it remains available and consistent in any nested functions, such as the `ko.computed` evaluator.
+Because `self` is captured in the function's closure, it remains available and consistent in any nested functions, such as the computed observable's evaluator.
 This convention is even more useful when it comes to event handlers, as you'll see in many of the [live examples](../examples/).

 ### Forcing computed observables to always notify subscribers

 When a computed observable returns a primitive value (a number, string, boolean, or null), the dependencies of the observable are normally only notified if the value actually changed.
 However, it is possible to use the built-in `notify` [extender](extenders.html) to ensure that a computed observable's subscribers are always notified on an update, even if the value is the same.
 You would apply the extender like this:

-    myViewModel.fullName = ko.computed(function() {
+    myViewModel.fullName = ko.pureComputed(function() {
         return myViewModel.firstName() + " " + myViewModel.lastName();
     }).extend({ notify: 'always' });